RAKKA-Keyboards/website/docs/changelog/rakka-60.md

 - Support Windows Dynamic Lighting (although this keyboard only has one LED -_-)

-  Dynamic lighting is a new feature of Windows 11 23H2, which allows you to control all supported keyboards, mice, and other peripherals in Windows settings or third-party control programs to achieve a unified lighting style.
+  Dynamic lighting is a new feature of Windows 11 23H2, which allows you to control all supported keyboards, mice, and other peripherals in Windows settings or third-party control programs (Including but not limited to Armory Crate from ASUS)
+- to achieve a unified lighting style.

   See [Microsoft support page](https://support.microsoft.com/en-us/windows/control-your-dynamic-lighting-devices-in-windows-8e8f22e3-e820-476c-8f9d-9ffc7b6ffcd2).